springernature/frontend-toolkits/toolkits/global/packages/global-author-list/README.md

 - **NOTE**: It is down to your application to toggle the `.js` class onto the `<html>` element (check for more in the [frontend playbook](https://github.com/springernature/frontend-playbook/blob/main/practices/javascript-styling.md)), if you use the default `authorHideClass` value.

-- The JS component make use of an SVG image as icon in the toggle button that swaps from `+` to `-`.
+- **NOTE**: The JS component make use of an SVG image as icon in the toggle button that swaps from `+` to `-`.
 It is down to your application to include these `+` and `-` icons in its SVG sprite.
+You can find the svg files on the [brand-context](https://github.com/springernature/frontend-toolkits/tree/master/context/brand-context/default/img/icons) of the design system.